-normtiff - tone-map and convert RADIANCE picture or SGILOG TIFF to RGB TIFF normtiff [ options ] input output.tif
+normtiff - tone-map and convert RADIANCE picture or HDR TIFF to standard TIFF normtiff [options] input output.tif

-Normtiff prepares a Radiance picture or SGILOG (high dynamic range) TIFF for output to a display or hard copy device.
+Normtiff prepares a Radiance picture or high dynamic-range TIFF for output to a display or hard copy device.
 If the dynamic range of the scene exceeds that of the display (as is usually the case), normtiff will compress the dynamic range of the picture such that both dark and bright regions are visible.
 In addition, certain limitations in human vision may be mimicked in order to provide an appearance similar to the experience one might have in the actual scene.

 Output is always an uncompressed RGB TIFF, which must be named on the command line along with the input file.
-If the input file has a ".tif" or ".tiff" extension, normtiff attempts to read it as a TIFF.
+If the input file has a ".tiff" or ".tiff" extension, normtiff attempts to read it as a TIFF.
 Otherwise, normtiff first tries opening it as a RADIANCE picture, only opening it as a TIFF if it fails header inspection.
 (See the getinfo(1) program.)
-If the input is neither a RADIANCE picture nor an SGILOG-encoded TIFF, the program reports an error and exits.
+If the input is neither a RADIANCE picture nor a high dynamic-range TIFF, the program reports an error and exits.